SyncfusionExamples/connecting-databases-to-blazor-datagrid-component/Binding MS SQL database using UrlAdaptor/Blazor WASM app/README.md

 # blazor-grid-mssql-connectivity-using-url-adaptor
-A project that enables data binding and CRUD action handling in the Syncfusion Blazor DataGrid to a Microsoft Sql using UrlAdaptor feature.
+A project that enables data binding and CRUD action handling in the Syncfusion Blazor DataGrid to a Microsoft SQL Server using UrlAdaptor feature.

 ## Steps to run the sample